dhui808/springboot-snippets/springboot4-caching/README.md

 ## Integration testing error
     java.lang.IllegalStateException: Cache already created.
-    This happens whenrun mvn verify but no erro when running each individual integration test class.
+    This happens when run mvn verify, but no erro when running each individual integration test class.
     Solution: add @AutoconfigureCache to each test class.
 However, there are cases where
     @AutoconfigureCache has to be declared in a separate configuration class.